 Dan Bilzerian explains in an interview that he has had two long term relationships.
 He explains, “Girls get feelings.
 Not that I didn’t get feelings too.
-But, I was doing my thing, I was living like a rock star.”
-When asked if he would ever settle down, he said that “I don’t like to say that things are impossible.
+But, I was doing my thing; I was living like a rock star.”
+When asked if he would ever settle down, he says, “I don’t like to say that things are impossible.
 What if I meet a girl that is amazing in every way shape and form?”

 Carl Jung explains:

 “If the individual is to be regarded solely as an instrument for maintaining the species, then the purely instinctive choice of a mate is by far the best.
 But since the foundations of such a choice are unconscious, only a kind of impersonal liaison [is possible].
 If we can speak here of a “relationship” at all, it is, at best, only a pale reflection of what we mean, a very distant state of affairs with a decidedly impersonal character.”